 Lord Michael Howard, the former Conservative leader, sat for a painting worth £9,400, Sir John Major, the former Conservative Prime Minister, had a specially commissioned bronze bust honoured to him by Anne Curry, costing £6,000.

-A portrait of former Prime Minister Tony Blair by Phil Hale was hung in Westminster in 2008 A full-sized statue of Baroness Thatcher costing £11,750 was also listed among the expenses.
+A full-sized statue of Baroness Thatcher costing £11,750 was also listed among the expenses.

 Jonathan Isaby, chief executive of the TaxPayers’ Alliance, said: “While the public might expect former prime ministers or speakers to be afforded the honour of a painting or bust in Parliament, it would certainly seem that the net is being cast increasingly wide when it comes to identifying subjects.